Settlements

 Agreement Fully Paid: Specify the payment status for the subcontractor agreement by choosing:

-- “Active” switch - The “Paid Amount” may differ from that stated in the “Contract Amount” due to remarks regarding service execution (e.g., improperly executed service).
+- “Active” switch - The “Paid Amount” may differ from that specified in the “Contract Amount” due to remarks regarding service execution (e.g., improperly executed service).

 -